 Application forms may be obtained from the Graduate School office by calling 678-839-6419 or e-mailing the office at gradsch@westga.edu.
-Applicants may also apply online by going to the Graduate School's Web page at www.westga.edu/~gradsch, clicking on "Admissions" and then clicking on "Online Application."
-Completed paper applications should be accompanied by a \$30 application fee (non refundable).
+Applicants may also apply online by going to the Graduate School's Web page at www.westga.edu/~gradsch, clicking on "How to Apply" and then clicking on "Online Application."
+Completed applications should be accompanied by a \$30 application fee (non refundable).
 Persons who are former University of West Georgia graduate students do not have to pay the fee a second time.
-Individuals applying online should submit their application fee as soon as possible.
-The application fee may be submitted directly to the Graduate School office with a check or money order made payable to the University of West Georgia or applicants can call the Graduate School Office at the number provided above and pay by credit card.
+Individuals applying online must submit their application fee at the time of application.

-All materials (completed forms, fee, transcripts, and test scores) should be sent directly to the Graduate Office.
+All materials (completed forms, fee, transcripts, and test scores) with the exception of the immunization form, should be sent directly to the Graduate Office.
+Immunization forms should be returned to the Department of Health Services.
+For more information, call 678-839-6452.
 To ensure proper consideration, all documents should be on hand at least 20 days prior to the proposed time of enrollment.
 International applicants should submit all documents required for admission at least 60 days prior to the proposed time of enrollment.
 All documents become the property of the University and will not be returned.
 Transcripts and test scores are not considered official unless sent directly from the school or agency providing the test score (e.g., ETS) to the Graduate School Office.

-If an applicant does not choose to enter the Graduate School in the semester indicated on his or her application, s/he should inform the Graduate Office of his or her plans in writing and indicate a new date of entrance, if applicable.
+If an applicant decides not to enter the Graduate School in the semester indicated on his or her application, s/he should inform the Graduate Office of his or her plans in writing and indicate a new date of entrance, if applicable.